The Phoenix and the Carpet: Main

+Supporting

 Father – The father is relatively absent from the story.
 He shows up to entertain the children but leaves other child-rearing duties to the mother.
 It is the father who sends the four older children to the playhouse.
 He is the stereotypical father figure of the nineteenth century.

 Mother – Mother is the angel of the house.
 She is most concerned with Lamb and gives the other children more freedom to do what they please.
 She goes out of the house often to meet with friends and takes part in social activities such as the bazaar.

 Cook – In the beginning of the story the cook is constantly frustrated, annoyed by the children, impatient, and unpleasant to everyone in the household.
 She sees the children as a menace and cause of her stress.
 Once she becomes Queen of the island natives she becomes calm, serene, and cheerful, and she enjoys praise.
 On the island she never comes to accept reality and instead thinks she is in a long dream.

 Burglar – The Burglar is simple-minded, kind, and somewhat inexperienced.
 He is swayed by Jane to milk the cow instead of rob the house.
 He is even convinced to take the cats that he hates.
 Although he goes to jail for selling the cats on the street, once he is freed by the children he marries the cook.

 Reverend Septimus Blenkinsop – The Reverend performs the marriage ceremony for the cook and burglar.
 He is indecisive, friendly, honest, and curious of things magical or unknown to him.
 He is also a scientist and botanist.

 Psammead – The Psammead is a magical figure connected to the children from the first book.
 It is never seen in the text by anyone but the children.
 This creature takes on the role of a Deus Ex Machina – it steps in throughout the story to rescue the children from the various situations they find themselves in.